-The Evergreen Valley College Nursing Student Association ("ENSA") is the official college club comprised of both first and second year nursing students.
+The Evergreen Valley College Nursing Student Association ("ENSA") is the official college club comprised of current and future nursing students.
 The objective of this club is to provide peer support and learning enrichment activities as well as to fundraise and award scholarships.
 Be sure to become an active member.
-You will meet many fellow students, study, laugh, cry, and support each other through the most "interesting and challenging" two years of your life!
+You will meet many and support each other through the most "interesting and challenging" two years of your life!